aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

   // ...
 });

+// When 'cloudwatchLogsExports' is set, each export value creates its own log group in DB cluster.
-// You can get the log group of a cluster const errorLogGroup = cluster.cloudwatchLogGroups['error'];
+// Specify an export value to access its log group. const errorLogGroup = cluster.cloudwatchLogGroups['error'];
 const auditLogGroup = cluster.cloudwatchLogGroups.audit;